GRAHAM LOCAL SCHOOLS Levy Frequently Asked Questions

 How does our tax rate compare with other school systems around us?

-Our operating tax rate is lower than every district in a seven county area, including: Champaign, Clark Logan, Madison and Miami Counties.
-Even with the passage of a levy, we will still be among the lowest in the seven county area.
+Our tax rate is lower than every district in a seven county area, including: Champaign, Clark Logan, Madison and Miami Counties.
+Even with the passage of a levy, we will still be the lowest in the seven county area.

 Will the district continue to live within their means?

 Absolutely.
 Operating in a lean and frugal manner is what we do at Graham.
 We work hard to send money directly to the classroom for teaching and programs for students.
 In fact, we spend less on administration than the state average and that we have fewer administrators than our peer school districts.

 What kind of levy is the district pursuing?